The Facts on Mental Health and Addiction

 • Support, support, support.
 Always ask for help.

 • Have an all-inclusive treatment strategy – this should bring partners, children and spouses into the therapy.
-Group and individual counselling is imperative for self-growth, acknowledgement and acceptance.
+Group and individual counselling is imperative for self-growth, acknowledgment, and acceptance.